SiteSupra/sitesupra-docs/docs/standard_packages.rst

 -----------------

 SiteSupra authentication layer is separated in CmsAuthentication bundle.
 It sets up SecurityContext and handles backend user authentication.
-If you need to authenticate frontend users, you have to implement this yourself.
+It is not suitable for front-end user authentication.

 DebugBar
 --------

-Integrates `PHP DebugBar <http://phpdebugbar.com/>`_ into SiteSupra, allowing you to monitor all requests, request timelines, SQL queries, events and many more.
-This package is active only if SiteSupra is in debug mode.
+Integrates `PHP DebugBar <http://phpdebugbar.com/>`_ into SiteSupra allowing you to monitor requests, their time lines, SQL queries, events, and much more.
+This package is active only when SiteSupra runs in debug mode.

 Framework
 ---------

 This package combines and integrates everything together.
-It sets up Doctrine, EntityAudit, Twig, and all other components.
-It also registers most of the commands that you can access from :doc:`supra_cli`
+It sets up Doctrine, EntityAudit, Twig, and all other components required to run SiteSupra.
+It also registers most of the commands that you can access from :doc:`supra_cli`.